ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 ## Multiple public clusters connected with a global load balancer
 {: #multiple_clusters}

-To protect your app from a master failure and for regions where you cannot create classic multizone clusters, you can create multiple clusters in different zones within a region and connect them with a global load balancer.
+To protect your app from a master failure or for classic clusters that must reside in one of the supported [single zone cities](/docs/containers?topic=containers-regions-and-zones#zones), you can create multiple clusters in different zones within a region and connect them with a global load balancer.
 {: shortdesc}

 To connect multiple clusters with a global load balancer, the clusters must be set up with public network connectivity.